 Abstract: For any organization, new product development (NPD) is essential to meet customer needs

 and expectations.
 This is even more critical given the increased competition in the market and reduction in NPD cycle time.
 Additive manufacturing or rapid prototyping plays an important role in the reduction in the cost of product development, by shortening the development cycle as well as reducing the number of design iterations.
 The products or components can be created directly from 3D CAD data.
 This research project aims to present the applications of the additive manufacturing method to demonstrate innovation possibilities in product design in different fields such as automotive, medical, electric motors and generators, construction industry, and robotics.

 Faculty: Dr. Davinder Singh, Associate Professor, Strategy and Innovation

 Research Area: Business and Marketing Strategies

 Title: Books for Change: Reorienting Business and Marketing Strategies

-Abstract: This paper explains the application of management concepts to small scale organisations in order to increase their distribution and marketing quotient through defining and quantifying strategic objectives.
-The paper talks about analysing the competitive market and identifying the challenges faced; thereby strategising a plan to make small scale organisations independent and profitable.
+Abstract: This paper explains the application of management concepts to small-scale organizations to increase their distribution and marketing quotient through defining and quantifying strategic objectives.
+The paper talks about analyzing the competitive market and identifying the challenges faced; thereby strategizing a plan to make small-scale organizations independent and profitable.